 It’s true that soulmates are not always forever mates.
 At their core, soulmates are purpose-driven and their purpose in our lives may last a moment or a lifetime.
 Still, it’s good to do a little soul-searching before jumping out which is different from just thinking, or even feeling, it through.
 Losing that loving feeling may be sending you a very different signal from what you think.
 Here are a few things to consider:

 That feeling may be calling you to GIVE more love in a manner that is meaningful to your Beloved.
 It is amazing how making that one shift can completely rejuvenate and refresh even the stalest relationships.
-A lot of times, when one half of a couple thinks they have fallen out of love, what’s really happened is that they have gotten out of the habit of giving meaningful love which has broken the natural cycle of giving a receiving.
+A lot of times, when one half of a couple thinks they have fallen out of love, what’s really happened is that they have gotten out of the habit of giving meaningful love which has broken the natural cycle of giving and receiving.
 They broke it and they can easily fix it by restoring the flow and the flow is restored through giving.
 (If you want to understand this principle better or learn better ways to implement it, read or listen to The Five Love Languages.)

 Is a Breakup Really What You Want?